iffath02/tic-tac-toe/README.md

 Game link: https://iffath02.github.io/tic-tac-toe/

-# Technologies used
+# TECHNOLOGIES USED
 - HTML
 - CSS
 - JavaScript

-# Initial Thought Process
+# INITIAL THOUGHT PROCESS
 - Create a game with two game modes - one-player & two-player
 - One player would be player vs computer
 - Two player would be between two players